pa11y/pa11y/MIGRATION.md

 Configuration options have had a big overhaul between 1.0 and 2.0:

   - The `url` option has been removed.
 See [JavaScript Interface](#javascript-interface) for more information
-  - The `htmlcs` option has been removed, HTML CodeSniffer is now loaded from a local file
   - The `config` option has been removed.
 Cookies are now set as in the `page.headers` option.
 Ignored rules are now set in a new `ignore` option
   - The `ignore` option now accepts message types (error, warning, notice) as well as codes
   - The `useragent` option has been removed, it can now be set in the `page.headers` option